-Does it bother anyone else that your email provider can easily obtain all of your passwords to everything?
+Does it bother anyone else that your email provider can hack all of your online accounts at any time with zero effort?
 Incase you haven't considered it before, let me explain how this is true.

 Virtually every web service has a "forgot password" feature, where if you forget your password the only information required to retrieve it is your email address and access to your email account.
 That means your email provider could send requests to all of those web services hitting the forgot password button with your address and since your email provider can necessarily read your emails they would instantly have control of all of your accounts.